 This is the first year the programme has been run, and the focus is domain Agriculture and Defence.
 I am the business representative on the Defence team.
 We have just recently completed our immersion phase with the Irish Defence Forces, and are presently in the process of needs filtration.

-The Digital Skills Academy was instrumental in my gaining acceptance on this programme.
+Digital Skills was instrumental in my gaining acceptance on this programme.
 As part of the application process, applicants had to undergo a number of very unique and rigorous challenges.
 This included building prototypes in teams and presenting your proposed concept to the remainder of the group, formulating short and medium term marketing budgets and speed interviews.
 It was one of the most challenging, interesting and enjoyable interview processes I have ever undertaken.
-Without hesitation, I can easily say what I learned from the Digital Skills Academy had a very large bearing on my successful acceptance onto this programme.
+Without hesitation, I can easily say what I learned from Digital Skills had a very large bearing on my successful acceptance onto this programme.

 Is there anything you'd like to add / we should have asked you?